In video of Penn State hazing death, victim looked 'like a corpse'

 Still, it would take nearly 40 minutes for Beta Theta Pi brothers to call 911 after discovering 19-year-old Timothy Piazza.

-Centre County prosecutors claim the video shows the fraternity brothers failed to help Piazza after a night of heavy drinking, causing his February 4 death.
+Centre County prosecutors claim the video shows the fraternity brothers failed to help Piazza after a night of heavy drinking, causing his death the next day on February 4 death.
 Piazza suffered a traumatic brain injury from several falls, including one down a set of basement stairs, according to a grand jury investigation.

 Eighteen students have been charged with a variety of offenses, from involuntary manslaughter to alcohol-related offenses -- more than 1,000 counts in all.
 Prosecutors showed the video for the first time Monday in a preliminary hearing to determine if there's enough evidence to go to trial.